 To make matters even worse, gluten itself is being used in our food in many unconventional ways.
 Thanks to its stickiness and elasticity, gluten is often used as an additive in many grainless processed foods including; broths, vinegars, fake meats, sausages, sauces, energy bars, and much more.
 Not only are these foods themselves processed foods, but the addition of gluten in its untreated state only exacerbates the issues it can cause.

-The Preparation of Gluten Containing Grains is Key
+The Preparation of Gluten-Containing Grains is Key

 What is important to understand is that when it comes to grains (the source of gluten), preparation is key.
 It is the actual use and preparation of the gluten-containing grains that will determine if the product made from them is ideal or not.
-Because all grains contain various forms of anti-nutrients, gluten being one of them, the way they are prepared is vital to how they digested, absorbed and assimilated in the body.
-When grains are properly prepared by soaking, sprouting or fermenting, they are more easily digested and their nutrients are more bioavailable to us.
-When soaked, sprouted or fermented, the phytic acid and enzyme inhibitors are neutralized, and friendly bacteria help to do some of the digesting for us.
+Because all grains contain various forms of anti-nutrients, gluten being one of them, the way they are prepared is vital to how they are digested, absorbed, and assimilated in the body.
+When grains are properly prepared by soaking, sprouting, or fermenting, they are more easily digested and their nutrients are more bioavailable to us.
+When soaked, sprouted, or fermented, the phytic acid and enzyme inhibitors are neutralized, and friendly bacteria help to do some of the digesting for us.
 In fact, it has been shown that the natural process of fermentation helps to break down the proteins found in gluten making them more easily digested once consumed.
 However, when not properly prepared, grains can have detrimental effects on our digestive health and negatively impact leaky gut.
-The problem is that most conventional grain-based products are made using grains that are not properly prepared which makes both gluten containing and gluten-free grains troublesome.
+The problem is that most conventional grain-based products are made using grains that are not properly prepared which makes both gluten-containing and gluten-free grains troublesome.
 It is for this reason that, for individuals without celiac disease, opting for sourdough bread, sprouted grain bread and products made of properly prepared grains is absolutely vital.
 In fact, for some individuals with non-celiac gluten sensitivity consuming properly treated and prepared grains can resolve many of their digestive and health issues.

 The Bottom Line

-Just because a product is labelled as gluten-free does not mean it is a healthier choice.
+Just because a product is labeled gluten-free does not mean it is a healthier choice.
 The only way to determine if a product, gluten-free or not, is a healthy choice is to read the ingredients.
 When opting for grain-based products, as with all foods, it is important that you read the ingredients to know exactly what you are getting and how it was made.
-If you want to limit your gluten intake it is best to focus on whole foods that do not contain gluten in the first place; fruits, vegetables, meat, poultry, seafood, beans, lentils, nuts and seeds, and opt for naturally gluten-free grains and grain-products that have been properly prepared.
+If you want to limit your gluten intake it is best to focus on whole foods that do not contain gluten in the first place; fruits, vegetables, meat, poultry, seafood, beans, lentils, nuts, and seeds, and opt for naturally gluten-free grains and grain-products that have been properly prepared.